erds44/SuperMarioBors/CodeReview/Sprint4/ZhijianYao.md

 In additon, try to think about how to implemente a builder class,
 espcially for the floor portion of the Mario Game.
 When givng the
 stating positon, height and width, the class might use some loops
 to auto generate these obejects.
+PS: the XMLProcessor class should be objectloading now